 Comprehensive internet-facing asset discovery is the foundation of an effective ASM strategy.
 This process involves identifying all IT assets comprising an enterprise’s digital footprint.
 With an attack surface management solution, you can automate this process by specifying an IP address range for your asset inventory.
 All newly connected assets in this range are then automatically enrolled into any implemented real-time security risk monitoring processes.

 Shadow IT detection is an integral component of the asset discovery processes and should also be supported by an ASM solution.
+Shadow IT discovery is also an integral component of cyber threat detection and response.

 Watch this video to learn how UpGuard ensures both common cloud services and obscure technologies, such as network devices, javascript plugins, and hosting providers, are acknowledged within a risk management program.